MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ### Cancel the Fabric trial using the Admin portal

-As a capacity or Fabric administrator, you can use the Admin portal to cancel a trial of a Fabric capacity.
+As a Capacity or Fabric administrator, you can use the Admin portal to cancel a trial of a Fabric capacity.

 Select **Settings** > **Admin portal** > **Capacity settings**.
 Then choose the **Trials** tab.
 Select the cog icon for the trial capacity that you want to delete.